- Once the most expensive dogs in the world, Tibetan mastiffs are now being abandoned en masse.

-- A Chinese businessman purchased a Tibetan mastiff for $1.9 million in 2014.
+- In 2014 a Chinese businessman purchased a Tibetan mastiff for $1.9 million.

 If You Can’t Afford This Dog: 30 Least Expensive Dog Breeds

 Tibetan mastiffs, which long-ago guarded Tibetan royalty, became a notoriously pricey breed.
 In 2011, one 11-month-old red mastiff by the name of “Big Splash” reportedly sold for $1.5 million dollars.
 In 2014, a wealthy Chinese businessman reportedly coughed up nearly $2 million for a 200-pound Tibetan mastiff at a “luxury pet” fair.